 When preparing your home for your home birth keep the following things in mind:

 - Your birthing room should be clean: This means there shouldn’t be any clutter that someone could trip over.
 Also, things should be tidy so it gives you a calm and peaceful environment.
-Now, I’m not saying that you need to rush and do all of your laundry in between contractions, but it’ll be helpful to not have a heap of clothing just sitting in the middle of the room.
+Now, I’m not saying that you need to rush and do all of your laundries in between contractions, but it’ll be helpful to not have a heap of clothing just sitting in the middle of the room.

-- Have a nice temperature in the room: You want it to be just the right temperature for both you and baby.
+- Have a nice temperature in the room: You want it to be just the right temperature for both you and the baby.

 - Have a clear space for your midwife: Make sure a dresser or table is completely free for your midwife and all of her supplies.
 Keep in mind that she’ll need space for her laptop and medical supplies.

-- Have postpartum items in the bathroom: Ideally, once you have all of your postpartum items go ahead and put them under your bathroom sink or in a cabinet in a storage basket so when the big day comes they can easily be located and added to a more accessible spot.
+- Have postpartum items in the bathroom: Ideally, once you have all of your postpartum items go ahead and put them under your bathroom sink or in a cabinet in a storage basket so that when the big day comes they can easily be located and added to a more accessible spot.

-- Have hand soap, hand towels, and other toiletries in the bathrooms: Your midwife, her assistant, and birthing partner will need to wash their hands frequently AND of course everyone will need to go to the restroom, so make it easy for them by having all of your bathrooms stocked with the essentials.
+- Have hand soap, hand towels, and other toiletries in the bathrooms: Your midwife, her assistant, and birthing partner will need to wash their hands frequently AND of course, everyone will need to go to the restroom, so make it easy for them by having all of your bathrooms stocked with the essentials.
 If you’re someone who always tends to run out of hand soap or toilet paper at the wrong times purchase some a few weeks in advance and keep it with your home birth supplies in your closet so when labor starts you can easily add it to the bathrooms to make sure it doesn’t run out.

 - Have a comfortable place for your midwife and her assistant to relax: All births are different.
 Some go quick and others go slowly.
 However, unlike at the hospital, once labor starts and your midwife arrives she’s not going to keep coming back and forth – she’s there until the baby comes.
 Therefore, it’s important to make sure that she and her assistant have somewhere comfortable to relax during the slower parts of labor.